khbence/pansim/README.md

 # Pansim
 Pansim is a pandemic simulation framework of PPCU university.
 It uses agent-based modelling to simulate the spread of the disease.
-Every agent represents a human, which has movement depending on its schedule and locations.
+Every agent represents a person, which has movement depending on its schedule and locations.
 Infectiousness is spreading between agents in the same locations in a stochastic way.
 The main goal and the default parameters are specialized for the current COVID-19 pandemic, but with correct parameters it can be applied for many epidemic situations.

 ## Technical parameters
 The simulation can be run on CPU only using OpenMP to accelerate or it can also use CUDA capable GPU.
 On a larger 16 GB RAM GPU we can simulate up to 50 million agents, but even on a smaller regular GPU a few million agent can be simulated safely.